NanilTx/Therapeutics_Simulation_Agent/README.md

 - Add `--json` to include structured JSON after the summary.
 - Use `--top N` with `run` to show a Top‑N ranking table.
 - Use `--no-color` to disable ANSI styling in terminals that don’t support it.
+- Run `tsa info` to see environment/config details (version, data dir, etc.).
+- Run `tsa init` to ensure the local data directory is populated.

 Sample `run` output: